 Join in the STOP Sports Injuries movement and become an official participating professional health organization by downloading a brief agreement and filling out the form below.
 This form signifies that your organization meets the designated criteria and that your organization will promote the activities to help address sports trauma and overuse prevention.

-There are many other ways that health organizations can be involved in the campaign, but the outlined participation agreement provides a basic foundation upon which professional health organizations can promote athletic safety as part of their activities.
+There are many other ways that health organizations can be involved, but the outlined participation agreement provides a basic foundation upon which professional health organizations can promote athletic safety as part of their activities.
 Review the starter list of involvement activities and ideas and then develop additional ways to promote injury prevention as a part of youth sports.

 Become an official supporter of STOP Sports Injuries today!